-- 20.1 School Support Category (K) is characterized by a diagnosed learning, medical or mental health need and the involvement of external services such as special needs advisory teachers, educational psychologists, Child and Family Pathways (IDT or CAMHS) Paediatrician or other.
-A request for help from external services is likely to follow a decision taken by the SENCO and colleagues, in consultation with parents, at a review of the child's One Page Profile or at a data analysis point.
+19.1 School Support Category (K) is characterized by a diagnosed learning, medical or mental health need and the

-- 20.2 The triggers for School Support could be that, despite receiving teacher support, the student:
+- 19.2 The triggers for School Support could be that, despite receiving teacher support, the student:

 - continues to make little or no progress in specific areas over a sustained period suggesting a need for investigation of a learning barrier

 - has emotional or behavioural difficulties which substantially and regularly interfere with their own learning or that of the class group, despite having an individualised support identification or a diagnosed mental health issue

 - has sensory, medical or physical needs requiring additional specialist equipment or regular advice or visits, providing direct intervention to the student or advice to the staff, by a specialist service

 - has ongoing communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning.

-- 20.3 Interventions that this wave accesses include but are not diagnosed by:
+- 19.3 Interventions that this wave accesses include but are not diagnosed by:

 - Access to TA support in lessons

 - Bespoke timetable

 - Small group teaching for literacy and numeracy foundation learning at KS3 or KS4

-- One Page Profile
+- Student Passport

 - Individual Behaviour Plan (IBP)

 - Individual Health Plan (IHP)

 - Suffolk Personal Support Framework (SPSF)

-- IDT Child and family pathways programme, formerly Child and Adolescent Mental Health Service (CAMHS)
+- Child and Adolescent Mental Health Service for under 14s (CAMHS)

 - ELSA programme

 - Physiotherapy

 - Speech and Language programme

 - Occupational therapy

 - Specialist Education Services

-- Visual timetables and time out cards.
+- Time out card.

-- 20.4 Northgate High School uses a One Page Profile to co-ordinate support, involve parents and students and communicate with teachers and assistants.
-All students at School Support or EHCP level will have a One Page Profile (OPP).
-The OPP will set out strategies for supporting the student's progress.
-Delivery of the OPP will remain the responsibility of subject teachers and those delivering interventions.
-If the SENCO and the external specialist consider that the information gathered regarding the student is insufficient, and questions remain that they are satisfied demand attention, then more detailed advice may be sought from other outside professionals with parental consent.
+- 19.4 Northgate High School uses a Student Passport to co-ordinate support, involve parents and students and communicate with teachers and assistants.
+All students at School Support or EHCP level will have a Student Passport.
+The Student Passport will set out strategies for supporting the student's progress.
+Delivery of the Student Passport will remain the responsibility of subject teachers and those delivering interventions.
+If the SENDCO and the external specialist consider that the information gathered regarding the student is insufficient, then more detailed advice may be sought from other outside professionals with parental consent.

-21. School request for statutory assessment
+20. School request for statutory assessment

-- 21.1 For a few students, the help given by schools through School Support may not be sufficient to enable the student to make adequate progress.
+- 20.1 For a few students, the help given by schools through School Support may not be sufficient to enable the student to make adequate progress.
 It will then be necessary for the school, in consultation with the parents and any external agencies already involved, to consider whether to ask the Local Authority (LA) to initiate a statutory assessment.
-Where a request for a statutory assessment is made to a LA, the student will have demonstrated significant cause for concern and the school will provide written evidence to the LA detailing: - the school's action - records of regular reviews and their outcomes
+Where a request for a statutory assessment is made to a LA, the student will have demonstrated significant cause for concern and the school will provide written evidence to the LA detailing: - the school's action - records of regular reviews and their outcomes - the student's health including the student's medical history where relevant - attainment levels in literacy and mathematics - educational and other assessments, for example from an advisory specialist support teacher - views of the student, parent or carer - involvement of other professionals

-- the student's health including the student's medical history where relevant - attainment levels in literacy and mathematics - educational and other assessments, for example from an advisory specialist support teacher - views of the student, parent or carer - involvement of other professionals - any involvement by the social services or education welfare service. - 21.2 When the LA receives a request for a statutory assessment, it must decide within six weeks whether to carry out such an assessment.
+- any involvement by the social services or education welfare service. - 20.2 When the LA receives a request for a statutory assessment, it must decide within six weeks whether to carry out such an assessment.

-22. The Education Health and Care Plan
+21. The Education Health and Care Plan

-This a legal document which outlines the duties around the student's education.
+21.1 This a legal document which outlines the duties around the student's education.
 EHCPs will outline education and health support around children and young people and their families and will run from age 2 to 25 unless the young person attends higher education at age 18, when they will cease.